Real Estate Investment Audit Colombia — Lynceus Law Firm

 You share your documents

-Send us whatever you have the deed, the promesa, bank transfer records, FDI registration documents, tax receipts, and any correspondence from the notary or agent.
-If you have nothing beyond the keys, we start from the property registry.
-We work with what exists and identify what is missing.
+Send us whatever you have: the deed, the promise of sale agreement, bank transfer records, FDI registration documents, tax receipts, and any correspondence from the notary or agent.
+If you have nothing beyond the keys, we'll start with the property registry.
+We work with what exists and identify what's missing.

 We investigate and verify

-We pull the current certificado de tradición y libertad, cross-check the deed against the registry, verify the FDI registration with the Banco de la República, confirm the tax and utility account status, and review every document you have provided.
+We pull the current certificate of title and freedom, cross-check the deed against the registry, verify the FDI registration with the Bank of the Republic, confirm the tax and utility account status, and review every document you have provided.
 The full real estate investment audit Colombia typically takes five to ten business days depending on document availability.

-We deliver the report and fix the gaps
+We will deliver the report and fix the gaps.

-You receive a written audit report in English or German identifying every finding — positive and negative and a prioritized action plan for any corrective steps required.
-Where we can fix gaps directly FDI registration correction, deed annotation, tax account update we advise on the process and handle it as part of the engagement.
+You will receive a written audit report in English or German that identifies all findings—both positive and negative—and includes a prioritized action plan for any required corrective steps.
+Where we can directly fix gaps, such as FDI registration corrections, deed annotations, or tax account updates, we will advise on the process and handle it as part of the engagement.

 Most Common Gaps Found in a Real Estate Investment Audit Colombia